-KS2 2022-2023 The UK North America Rivers ---------------------- --------------- --------
+KS2 2022-2023 The UK North America Rivers --------------- -------- --------------- --------

-Further detail about the substantive and disciplinary knowledge within the curriculum at Havannah First School can be found on the Long Term Plan for History and Geography, including the links with other subjects, particularly History as another Humanities subject area.
+Further detail about the substantive and disciplinary knowledge within the curriculum at Havannah First School can be found on the Long Term Plan for Geography.

 The Progression Map (see separate document) shows the expected progression through the Disciplinary Knowledge in each year group.
 This document can also be used to plan support for children who are not working at Age Related Expectations, as teachers can adapt tasks related to the Substantive Knowledge being taught.